-Welcome to Safe Housing Partnerships, the new website for the Domestic Violence and Housing Technical Assistance Consortium!
+Welcome to Safe Housing Partnerships, the website for the Domestic Violence and Housing Technical Assistance Consortium!
 We hope you find useful resources and tools that advance your work at the critical intersection of domestic violence, sexual assault, homelessness, and housing.
-Please check back frequently, as we’ll be continuously adding to the site over the coming months.
+Please check back frequently, as we continue to add resources, tools, and best practices from the field.

 Working Together to End Homelessness for Domestic and Sexual Violence Survivors and Their Families